Skip to content

 Web galleryMedium-High1920 to 2400 px

-Photos export is fine for one album.
-Slow when files sit in a Finder folder never imported.
+Limitation: Preview is one file at a time.
+Photos is slow when files sit in a Finder folder you never imported.

 sips -s format jpeg -s formatOptions 90 photo.heic --out photo.jpg